outworkers/phantom/docs/basics/primitives.md

 ](to: Target => Source)(from: Source => Target): Primitive[Target]
 ```

-In practice, using `derive` for a simple scenario looks like the below.
-In this example the implicit primitive
+In practice, using `derive` for a simple scenario looks like this:
-is defined in the companion object of a class, and this is only because in Scala the compiler "knows" to look
-here for any implicit for type `Test`.
-This is a default characteristic of the implicit resolution mechanism
-in the language itself, so we are not doing anything special per say other than leveraging Scala features.

 ```scala